- Sardar Patel: The Iron man of India

-This article is about the famous Girnar Inscription, and the famous Indologist James Princep.
-In this article we would discuss how the Girnar inscription helped James Princep in decoding Brahmi Script and establishing beyond doubt that Ashoka was not a myth but a real historical character.
+This article is about the renowned Girnar Inscription and the eminent Indologist James Princep.
+It explores how the Girnar Inscription helped James Princep in deciphering the Brahmi Script and conclusively establish that Ashoka was not a mythical figure but a genuine historical personality.

 Where is the Girnar Inscription?